vvbark/hh-api-analysis/README.md

 The collection of data started from studying documentation on **hh API**.
 It was feasible and easy enough to use to not to consider the option of scraping, so no framework was needed.

-For storage of data we chose **Clickhouse** database.
+For storage of data we chose **Clickhouse**.
 It is **column-oriented database management system that allows analysis of data that is updated in real time.
 Clickhouse is fast, built for efficient queries and has good compression rate.
 We chose it, because we intended to build aggregating queries and not for row updating or row selects.

 For data processing we chose **Spark** for efficient processing of batches of data.
 At the beginning we considered Storm, but then discarded this idea since we didn’t want streaming processing and live updates.